JavaScript Q&A Logo

 QAA Logo

-How can I check if a variable is an array in JavaScript?
+How can I prevent a form from submitting when a required field is empty in JavaScript?

 Read More →